-The sudden calm and quiet of the little parlour made the Lieutenant rub his hands under the made the Lieutenant rub his hands under the sense of comfort, while Matilda put back her lank hair from over her eyes, and prepared to tell the story of the morning.
+The sudden calm and quiet of the little parlour made the Lieutenant rub his hands under the sense of comfort, while Matilda put back her lank hair from over her eyes. and prepared to tell the story of the morning.
 The Lieutenant had however already heard it.
 Matilda was glad of this, and went on to ask if any harm could possibly arise from telling her husband every thing that happened to her, and all that she observed.
 No harm in the world, but possibly a great deal of good.
-It might put her on her guard against doing and saying things which were perfectly innocent and aniable in themselves, but which might be improved to the sense of the sens might be imprudent under certain circumstances; -such as showing herself indignant on seeing a gipsy boy ducked, when the neighbours were already quite angry enough on his account.
-The

-Licutenant loved to see her ardour in such causes; but he was sorry to say it did not consist with the prudence necessary to be observed by any one connected with him, in his present office.
-This was enough to make Matilda vituperate the office, till she remembered that by its means her husband was detained by her side, instead of being dispatched to the other end of the world.
-It required this and many other comforting considera-tions to reconcile the Lieutenant himself to this service, uncongenial as it was to the spirit of an service, uncongenial as it was to the spirit of an active and enterprising officer, who had no particular pleasure in playing the spy on a grand scale, and who found it galling to a kindly temper to live among a host of enemies.
-He had hesitated long about accepting the appointment, entertaining, in addition to his disinclination, a fear that it would be an effectual bar to further product. motion.
-If it had not been that his mother and sister depended mainly on him for support, and that, having waited till forty, he wished to marry, he would hardly have bartered the hope of professional eminence for pecuniary advantage; but, sional eminence for pecuniary advantage; but, circumstanced as he was, he thought it right to accept an appointment which allowed him to enjoy the fruits of former service while gaining more by present duty.
+It might put her on her guard against doing and saying things which were perfectly innocent and amiable in themselves, but which might be imprudent under certain circumstances;-such as showing herself indignant on seeing a gipsy boy ducked, when the neighbours were already quite angry enough on his account.
+The Lieutenant loved to see her ardour in such causes; but he was sorry to say it did not consist with the prudence necessary to be observed by any one connected with him, in his present office.
+This as enough to make Matilda vituperate the office, till she remembered that by its means her husband was detained by her side, instead of being dispatched to the other end of the world.
+It required this and many other comforting considerations to reconcile the Lieutenant himself to this service, uncongenial as it was to the spirit of an active and enterprising officer, who had no particular pleasure in playing the spy on a grand scale, and who found it galling to a kindly temper to live among a host of enemies.
+He had hesitated long about accepting the appointment, entertaining, in addition to his disinclination, a fear that it would be an effectual bar to further promotion.
+If it had not been that his mother and sister depended mainly on him for support, and that, having waited till forty, he wished to marry, he would hardly have bartered the hope of professional eminence for pecuniary advantage; but, circumstanced as he was, he thought it right to accept an appointment which allowed him to enjoy the fruits of former service while gaining more by present duty.
 Though satisfied that he had done right, and fully sensible of the blessing of having a home always about him, he had no objection to hear the Preventive Service found fault with in a quiet way by his own fireside, and foreign service exalted at its expense.

-"What could put it into your head, Matilda,

-that harm could come of your telling me every thing?
+"What could put it into your head, Matilda, that harm could come of your telling me every thing.'
 The prudence I speak of relates to your reserve with our neighbours, not with me.
 What could have put such an idea into your head?"